A fast and spectrally convergent algorithm for rational-order fractional integral and differential equations

 The Legendre polynomials, $P_n(x)$, and the second-kind Chebyshev polynomials, $U_n(x)$, are special cases of the ultraspherical polynomials with $\lambda = \frac12$ and $\lambda=1$, respectively.
-These two will be of particular importance in our algorithms described in Sections~\ref{sec:half}--\ref{sec:half_Cap}.
+These two will be of particular importance in our algorithms described in Sections~\ref{sec:half}--\ref{sec:half_Cap} for half-integer order FIEs and FDEs.